Kirghiz Soviet Socialist Republic: History

 Established on 14 October 1924 as the Kara-Kirghiz Autonomous Oblast of the RSFSR, it was transformed into the Kirghiz ASSR (Kirghiz Autonomous Socialist Soviet Republic) on 1 February 1926, still being a part of the RSFSR.
-The borders were not divided by ethnic or linguistic lines, however.
+The borders were not drawn along ethnic or linguistic lines, however.

 On 5 December 1936, with the adoption of the 1936 Soviet Constitution, it became a separate constituent republic of the USSR as the Kirghiz Soviet Socialist Republic during the final stages of the national delimitation in the Soviet Union.

-At the time of formation of Kirghizia, its territory was divided into districts.
+At the time of formation of Kirghizia, its territory was divided into districts (raions).
 On November 21, 1939, five oblasts (regions) were created: Jalal-Abad, Issyk Kul, Osh, Tyan Shan, and Frunze Oblasts.
 In 1944, Talas Oblast was established from Frunze but was abolished in 1956.
-In 1959, Frunze, Issyk-Kul and Jalal-Abad oblasts were abolished.
-Frunze and Issyk-Kul became territories under direct republic jurisdiction while Jalal-Abad joined Osh.
+In 1959 the Frunze, Issyk-Kul and Jalal-Abad oblasts were abolished.
+Frunze and Issyk-Kul became territories under direct republic jurisdiction while Jalal-Abad was joined into Osh.
 Tyan Shan was the last oblast to be abolished in 1962, and by this point, the rest of the republic with the exception of Osh was divided into districts of republican subordination.
-In 1970, Issyk-Kul and Naryn (formerly Tien Shan) were restored, and in 1980 so was Talas.
-In 1988, the Naryn and Talas oblasts were again abolished where the former was merged with Issyk-Kul while the later was merged with Osh.
+In 1970, Issyk-Kul and Naryn (formerly Tien Shan) oblasts were restored, and in 1980 so was Talas.
+In 1988, the Naryn and Talas oblasts were again abolished; the former was merged with Issyk-Kul, while the later was merged with Osh.
 However, in 1990 they were restored and at the same time, Jalal-Abad and Chüy (formerly Frunze) were reestablished.
-These districts were particularly known for their heavy application of fertilizers after independence.

 The Osh Massacre in 1990 undermined the position of the first secretary.
 That same year, on 15 December, the Kirghiz SSR was reconstituted as the Republic of Kyrgyzstan after declaring its sovereignty.
 On 17 March 1991, Kirghizia supported the Union preservation referendum with a 95.98% turnout.

 However, this did not come to pass when the hardliners took control of Moscow for three days in August 1991.
 Askar Akayev, the first president, unequivocally condemned the putsch and gained fame as a democratic leader.
 The country declared its independence on 31 August 1991 and the Soviet Union was formally dissolved on 26 December 1991.
 However, the 1978 constitution remained in effect after its independence until 1993.

 Politics

-Similar to that of the Soviet republics, Kirghizia's government took place in the framework of a one-party socialist republic with the Communist Party of Kirghizia as the sole legal political party.
-The First Secretary of the Communist Party of Kirghizia served as the head of the party, while the Chairmen of the Presidium of the Supreme Soviet functioned as the executive head of state and the Chairmen of the Council of Ministers led the legislative branch.
+Similar to that of the other Soviet republics, Kirghizia's government took place in the framework of a one-party socialist republic with the Communist Party of Kirghizia as the sole legal political party.
+The First Secretary of the Communist Party of Kirghizia served as the head of the party, while the Chairmen of the Presidium of the Supreme Soviet functioned as the executive heads of state and the Chairmen of the Council of Ministers led the legislative branch.